AntMam/REtech.tips/content/articles/an-overview-of-real-estate-tech.md

 ![](https://www.venturescanner.com/wp-content/uploads/Q4-2019-Real-Estate-Technology-Funding-Blog-Image.jpg)

 __We all know COVID dominated 2020.
-Regardless, over $17 billion was poured into the space.__
+Regardless, over $17 billion was poured into proptech, with many companies implementing new technologies to keep operating in this new world.__

 ## So what does this mean?

-There are numerous amounts of companies out there now competing for a share of the crowded market.
-I've used many of these technologies since I started my career in 2014.
-I feel lucky I learned from the traditional processes of brokerage and discovered the problems for myself.

-Traditional construction methods? - modular builds and 3D printing have entered the chat.

-Phonebooks / directories? - they have been replaced by data providers and API's.

-Physical maps? - they've went digital a while ago, with counties also offering their parcel data for free.

-Paying $5,000 for 3D Models of your space? - LiDAR scanners have made their way into phones, you can create them on you own.
+The industry is changing, and year over year more companies are entering the sector.
+Some great advancements over the past few years:

+- Data has become more accessible.
+Municipalities have embraced open data - sharing parcel, assessment and other information that used to be hidden behind a high price tag.
+Proprietary platforms increasingly have API's, making transfer of information easier.

+- Modular and 3D printed properties have popped up across the globe.
+Pre-fabricated methods are slashing costs and build times compared to traditional methods in many cases.

+- The internet of things has become more prevalent, smart devices have changed the way we manage our spaces.

+- LiDAR scanners have made their way into our smartphones.
+Creating 3D models used to require an architect or design professional, now it is within reach of the everyday consumer.

+- Listing platforms have grown larger, changing the way buyers, tenants, and owners look for and advertise properties.

+- Blockchain has gained more and more adoption.
+It's only a matter of time before it changes the way real estate is transacted.

-The list goes on.
+__The list goes on.
+In order to compete, professionals will need to learn and adapt.__

-## Welcome to REtech.tips

-I'll be writing about trends, systems, and technologies you can implement in your business.
-I'll be going over technologies I've used, built, and learned about.
-Subscribe to the newsletter and you'll get updates as they come.
+## The goal of REtech.tips is to provide valuable information on how to utilize these new technologies.

+We will write about real ways these tools can make your work more efficient.
+We'll include templates, tutorials, processes, and other content designed to provide the most valuable information.
+Subscribe to the newsletter, we'll send you updates when new articles are posted.